zhiyingzzhou/TermProxy/README.md

 2. Delete the plugin file from `~/.bash_plugins/` or `~/.zsh_plugins/` or Oh-My-Zsh custom plugins directory

 ## FAQ

+**Q: Can I use `curl ... | bash` to install?**
+A: No. Interactive input will not work in this mode.
+Please download the script first, then run it.

 **Q: Does it support Windows?**
 A: No, only Linux/macOS terminals are supported.